What Is Cosmetic Bonding?

 In order to prepare the teeth for the bonding material, an etching solution is applied.
 This roughens the surface of the teeth in order to help strengthen the bond between the plastic and the teeth.

-Next, a layer of bonding resin it put onto the surface of the teeth and is hardened using a special light.
+Next, a layer of bonding resin is put onto the surface of the teeth and is hardened using Advanced special light.
 More than one layer may be added as each layer hardens in only a few minutes.

 The bonding resin is then molded to the desired shape and will be colored in order to match the natural teeth.
 Lastly, the material is polished until smooth.